moliver28/research-handbook/content/handbook/engineering/development/dev/plan/_index.md

 #### Estimating effort

-When weighting an issue for a milestone, we use a lightweight approach with the knowledge that [things take longer than you think](https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html).
-These weights are used for capacity planning and the main focus is on making sure the overall sum of the weights is reasonable.
+When weighting an issue for a milestone, we use a lightweight, relative estimation approach, recognizing that [tasks often take longer than you think](https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html).
+These weights are primarily used for capacity planning, ensuring that the total estimated effort aligns with each group's capacity for a milestone.

-It's OK if an issue takes longer than the weight indicates.
-The weights are intended to be used in aggregate, and what takes one person a day might take another person a week, depending on their level of background knowledge about the issue.
-That's explicitly OK and expected.

-These weights we use are:
+**Key Principles:**
+- **Relative Estimation:** We focus on the relative complexity and effort required for each issue rather than precise time estimates.
+- **Aggregate Focus:** The sum of all issue weights should be reasonable for the milestone, even if individual issues vary in actual time taken.
+- **Flexibility:** It’s acceptable for an issue to take more or less time than its weight suggests.
+Variations are expected due to differences in individual expertise and familiarity with the work.

+**Weight Definitions:**

 | Weight | Meaning |
 | --- | --- |